CityOfLosAngeles/DCA-Social-Media-Policy/04_Content_Guidelines.md

 ###General Audience Persona

 We have developed a general audience persona.
-Write posts as if they were going to the following person.
+Write posts as if they were going to the following person:

 **Carolina Rowland**
 * Female